headexpanded/streemer/README.md

 I connect my smart meter.
 I set my payment limit at 20 dollars.
 When I have used 20 dollars of energy, 20 dollars is paid from my account direct to my energy supplier.

+-   I can add more smart meters, or remove smart meters, at any time.
 -   I can change my payment limit at any time.
--   I can add more smart meters, or remove smart meters, at any time.
+-   I can change my payment method at any time.
+-   At the end of my billing period, the remaining payable is far less than before!

 ## Learning Streemer